artus9033/chartjs-plugin-dragdata/README.md

 				// dragX: true // also enable dragging along the x-axis.
 				// this solely works for continous, numerical x-axis scales (no categories or dates)!
 				onDragStart: function (event, datasetIndex, index, value) {
-					/*
 					// you may use this callback to prohibit dragging certain datapoints
 					// by returning false in this callback if (element.datasetIndex === 0 && element.index === 0) {
 						// this would prohibit dragging the first datapoint in the first
-            // dataset entirely
+						//dataset entirely
-            return false
+						return false;
 					}
-          */
 				},
 				onDrag: function (event, datasetIndex, index, value) {
-					/*
 					// you may control the range in which datapoints are allowed to be
-          // dragged by returning `false` in this callback if (value < 0) return false // this only allows positive values if (datasetIndex === 0 && index === 0 && value > 20) return false
+					// dragged by returning `false` in this callback if (value < 0) return false; // this only allows positive values if (datasetIndex === 0 && index === 0 && value > 20) return false;
-          */
 				},
 				onDragEnd: function (event, datasetIndex, index, value) {
 					// you may use this callback to store the final datapoint value